Skip to main content

 )

-1. ZIO Kafka is a ZIO native client for Apache Kafka.
-It has a high-level streaming API on top of the Java client.
-So we can produce and consume events using the declarative concurrency model of ZIO Streams.
+1. Zio-kafka is a ZIO native client for Apache Kafka.
+It provides a high-level streaming API on top of the Java client.
+So we can produce and consume events using the declarative concurrency model of zio-streams.

-2. ZIO Stream introduces a high-level API for working with streams of values.
+2. Zio-streams introduces a high-level API for working with streams of values.
 It is designated to work in a highly concurrent environment.
-It has seamless integration with ZIO, so we have the ability to use all the features of the ZIO along with the streams, e.g. Scope, Schedule, ZLayer, Queue, Hub etc. To learn more about ZIO Stream, we have a comprehensive section in on that here.
+It has seamless integration with ZIO, so we have the ability to use all the features of the ZIO along with the streams, e.g. Scope, Schedule, ZLayer, Queue, Hub etc. To learn more about zio-stream, we have a comprehensive section in on that here.

 Setting Up The Kafka Cluster

 Before we start, we need to set up a Kafka cluster.
-To set up the kafka cluster for testing purposes we can use the following docker-compose.yml file:
+To start a kafka cluster for testing purposes we can use the following docker-compose.yml file:

 services: